 Germans value punctuality and efficiency.
 This can be a bit of a culture shock for Americans, who are used to a more relaxed approach to work.
 But it's also a sign of a well-organized, productive workforce.

 The German workforce is highly skilled and educated.
 This means that competition for jobs can be tough.
-But it also means you'll be working with some of the best and brightest in your field.
+But it also means you'll work with some of the best and brightest in your field.

 Germans take pride in their work.
-This shows in everything from the cars they build to the food they cook.
+This is apparent in everything from the cars they build to the food they cook.
 This commitment to excellence is something that Americans can learn from, and it's one of the main reasons why working in Germany is such a great experience.

 Do Americans Need a Visa to Work in Germany?

 Americans who are interested in working in Germany should consult with a German consulate or embassy to begin the visa application process.
-You can either apply for a German work visa through the channels available in your home country, or you can apply for a work permit once you arrive in Germany.
+You can either apply for a German work visa through the channels available in your home country or apply for a work permit once you arrive in Germany.